 On March 15, 2021, we and Stone Point sold StarStone Underwriting Limited ("SUL"), a Lloyd's managing agency, together with the right to operate Lloyd's Syndicate 1301, to Inigo Limited ("Inigo").
 We, the Trident V Funds and the Dowling Funds received \$30.0 million of consideration from the sale of SUL in the form of Inigo shares and \$1 million in cash.
 Following the completion of the sale of SUL to Inigo on March 15, 2021, we recognized a gain on the sale of \$23 million in the first quarter of 2021.
 In addition, we and the Trident V Funds have committed to invest up to \$27.0 million and \$18.0 million, respectively, in Inigo.
 In connection with our investment in Inigo, on November 17, 2020, we committed to lend Trident V up to \$18 million.
 No amount was drawn on the commitment, and on February 12, 2021, the commitment was terminated.
 As of December 31, 2021, Enstar had funded \$17 million of its capital commitment to Inigo, with \$10 million yet to be called by Inigo.
-As of December 31, 2021, our investment in Inigo and was accounted for as a privately held equity investment and carried at fair value.
+As of December 31, 2021, our investment in Inigo was carried at \$43 million (December 31, 2020: \$17 million) representing 5.4% of the total outstanding ordinary shares of Inigo and was accounted for as a privately held equity investment and carried at fair value.
 In conjunction with the transaction, Enstar, the Trident V Funds and the Dowling Funds will retain the economics of Syndicate 1301's 2020 and prior years' underwriting years of account as this business runs off.

 In connection with the closing of the Exchange Transaction, we entered into amended and restated shareholders' agreements with the Trident V Funds and the Dowling Funds with respect to our investment in SSHL and Northshore.
 Pursuant to the terms of the SSHL shareholders agreement, at any time after December 31, 2022, the Trident V Funds have the right to cause us to purchase their shares in SSHL at their fair market value, and the Dowling Funds have the right to participate in any such sale transaction initiated by the Trident V Funds.
 We would be entitled to pay the purchase price for such SSHL shares in cash or in unrestricted ordinary shares of Enstar that are then listed or admitted to trading on a national securities exchange.
 At any time after March 31, 2023, we will have the right to cause the Trident V Funds and the Dowling Funds to sell their shares in SSHL to us at their fair market value.
-We would be obligated to pay the purchase price for such SSHL to us at their fair market value.
-We would be obligated to pay the purchase price for such SSHL to us at their fair market value.
-We would be obligated to pay the purchase price for such SSHL to us at their fair market value.
-We would be obligated to pay the purchase price for such SSHL shares in Cash.
+We would be obligated to pay the purchase price for such SSHL shares in cash.